 Champion Build Guide

-Rightclick is not used to command your champion to attack at all.
-It's exclusively used to click on the ground in order to command your champion to move to the location without attacking anything.
-Any command that involves attacking under various conditions will be executed by the attack move button.
+When using the attack-move click method, rightclick is never used to command attacks at all.
+It is, in fact, exclusively used to click on the ground in order to command your champion to move to the location without attacking anything.
+Any command that involves attacking under various conditions will be executed by using the attack move button.
 Here are the ways this method can be used to manipulate your champion with higher complexity.

 Directly target the opponent: